Omycron83/Notes/Temp/Vorschrieb.md

 Also, this data is then used to "enhance the user experience" which, realistically, translates to enhanced algorithms designed to make you spend as much time as possible on their websites, with the end goal of you spending more money on products that ads recommend to you

 And the only real advantage for you as a user is that you get free content, because the companies can make profit off of you in such an efficient way as to render direct payments unnessisary.
+### Edward Snowden:
+Edward Snowden, a former National Security Agency (NSA) contractor, gained international attention in 2013 when he leaked classified information detailing extensive global surveillance programs conducted by the NSA and other intelligence agencies.
+Snowden's revelations exposed the depth and breadth of government surveillance, including the monitoring of phone calls, internet activity, and various forms of electronic communication of both American citizens and foreign nationals.

+**Key Points about the Situation:**
+1. **The Leaks**:

+    - Snowden disclosed documents that revealed the NSA's PRISM program, which allowed direct access to data from major tech companies like Google, Facebook, and Apple.
+    - He also exposed the bulk collection of telephone metadata under Section 215 of the USA PATRIOT Act.
+2. **Government Response**:

+    - The U.S. government charged Snowden with theft of government property and violations of the Espionage Act.
+    - Snowden fled to Hong Kong and then to Russia, where he was granted asylum.
+As of 2023, he remains in Russia.
+3. **Impact on Privacy and Surveillance Laws**:

+    - Snowden's disclosures sparked a global debate about privacy, surveillance, and government overreach.
+    - The revelations led to significant legal and policy changes, including the USA FREEDOM Act of 2015, which ended the bulk collection of phone metadata by the NSA and introduced new transparency measures.
+4. **Public and Industry Reaction**:

+    - The leaks prompted widespread public outrage and increased awareness about digital privacy and government surveillance.
+    - Tech companies and privacy advocates have since pushed for stronger encryption and more robust data protection measures.
+5. **Ongoing Concerns**:

+    - Despite reforms, concerns about mass surveillance persist, particularly with advancements in technology such as artificial intelligence and biometric monitoring.
+    - Privacy advocates continue to push for more stringent controls and oversight on government surveillance activities.

+Edward Snowden's actions have had a lasting impact on the discourse surrounding privacy and surveillance, highlighting the need for a balance between national security and individual privacy rights.
+His situation remains a contentious and highly debated topic in discussions about civil liberties in the digital age.

 ### The green new deal:
 The Green New Deal is an ambitious and comprehensive public policy framework designed to address the urgent issue of climate change while simultaneously achieving a range of complementary goals.
 These include creating jobs, stimulating economic growth, and reducing societal inequalities.
 At its core, the Green New Deal envisions a transformative shift towards a sustainable and equitable future.